glucksfall/atlas/README.md

 ## Prerequisites

-1. PathwayTools must be installed and running to obtain data from the EcoCyc database.
+1. PathwayTools must be installed and running to obtain data from the BioCyc databases.
 Please, run ```pathway-tools -lisp -python-local-only``` before to obtain any data.<br/>
    (Optional) The PathwayTools software could be executed in the background, with help of ```nohup pathway-tools -lisp -python-local-only > /dev/null 2> /dev/null &```.<br/>
    Please follow instructions at http://pathwaytools.org/ to obtain a licensed copy of the software from https://biocyc.org/download-bundle.shtml.
 However, data could be manually formatted using a text-based editor or a spreadsheet software.